The perfect Church for imperfect people / La Iglesia perfecta para gente imperfecta

 Provincial Treasurer / Joint Safeguarding Officer, UK

-Our church has Dioceses, Episcopal Regions, and Missions in the United Kingdom, the Republics of Colombia, Nicaragua, Democratic Republic of Congo, Cameroon, Indonesia, Venezuela, Argentina, Chile, Brazil, France, India, Spain, Haiti, Venezuela, Mexico and the United States.
+Our church has Dioceses, Episcopal Regions, and Missions in the United Kingdom, the Republics of Colombia, Nicaragua, Democratic Republic of Congo, Cameroon, Indonesia, Venezuela, Brazil, France, India, Spain, Venezuela, Mexico and the United States.

 The Old Catholic Church, has evolved to a local and regional model of administration with self-governing dioceses closely following St. Ignatius of Antioch's concepts of the Church as a communion of communities each laboring together to proclaim the message of the Gospel.